-The name of this chapter is itself puts a question in our mind.
-This chapter lets us know exactly what is an illness, how is it caused, and precautionary measures that are to be taken care of.
-Here we learn mainly about health.
-Health is a state of being well so that one can perform physical, social, and mental functions properly.
+Lakhmir Singh Solutions for Class 9 Biology Chapter 5 Why Do We Fall Ill are provided here.
+The name of this chapter itself puts a question in our minds.
+This chapter lets us know exactly what an illness is, how it is caused, and the precautionary measures that are to be taken care of.
+Here, we will learn mainly about health.
+Health is a state of being well so that one can perform mental, physical and social functions properly.

-We also get to know the difference between healthy and disease-free.
-This chapter tells us about the factors that determine better health and also the factors that affect our health.
-Here, we learn about staying healthy and disease-free.
-The different types of diseases, causes of diseases, infecting agents, and germs.
-It also includes the various steps on how to deal with diseases and also the precautionary measures to avoid the spreading of diseases.
+In Chapter 5, Why Do We Fall Ill, we will learn the difference between healthy and disease-free, the factors that determine better health and also the factors that affect our health.
+Besides, we will learn about staying healthy and disease-free, the different types of diseases, causes of diseases, infecting agents and germs, various steps on how to deal with diseases and also the precautionary measures to avoid the spreading of diseases.

 Short Answer Type Questions

 Healthy is a state of physical, social, and mental well-being, while disease-free is a state of absence of body comfort.
 A healthy person can be disease-free, but a disease-free person need not necessarily be a healthy person.